-\\NOTE: Both men and women should be aware of their safety at all times.
+NOTE: Both men and women should be aware of their safety at all times.
 In the past, men have been just as susceptible as women to potential risks.
 As U.S. Americans, you will stick out as "foreigners."
 The best advice is to be aware of your surroundings, listen to your instincts, and use your common sense.

-Information on crime, road safety, drug penalties, and terrorist activity in South Africa is included in the State Department Consular Information Sheet.
+Information on crime, road safety, drug penalties, and terrorist activity in South Africa is found the State Departments site.
 More information about safety will be covered upon your arrival in Stellenbosch.